Flaxbeard/hoi4-parliament-diagram/README.md

 This repo also includes a code sample to help you get started.

+## Usage
+The diagram creator tool requires Python 3 and the [Pillow](https://pillow.readthedocs.io/en/stable/) library (`pip install Pillow`).
+The tool is a GUI built in tkinter and is fairly self-explanatory, simply move your sliders to design a nice looking diagram, select an icon, fill in the fields below the preview, and click "Generate Output."
+Resulting code is all included in the `parliament_gui_code.txt` file, comments explain where to put each part.

 ## Guides
 Guides are coming soon.
 For now, take a look at the sample code provided in this repo, and the commented output of the diagram creator tool.